Dragon Age: Dreadwolf won't be in your hands until at least April 2024

 The company has hosted its own showcase in the past, EA Play Live, but it was cancelled in 2022, and there have been no hints yet that it will return in 2023.

-Dragon Age: Dreadwolf is expected to release for PC, Xbox Series S/X and PlayStation 5.
+Dragon Age: Dreadwolf is expected to release for PC, Xbox Series X/S and PlayStation 5.
 The game will reportedly not be available on Xbox One or PlayStation 4.

 Image credit: BioWare